 The beauty of a mommy makeover

-The mommy makeover is one of the most common procedures plastic surgeons – including myself -perform.
+The mommy makeover is one of the most common procedures that plastic surgeons – including myself -perform.
 The mommy makeover is a combination of breast surgery and tummy tuck to restore the shape of the breasts and stomach to their pre-pregnancy states.

 The breast surgery can either be a lift, a lift with implants placed or can involve surgery to the nipple areolar complex if needed.
 Some women only need the breasts repositioned after pregnancy.
 The milk engorgement, nursing, hormones and changes that occur for the breasts during pregnancy and nursing can make the breasts feel and look flatter and lower than prior to pregnancy.
 This is also something that naturally happens as we age, so there can be a combination of factors at play.
 In this case, a breast lift alone may be the only breast surgery needed.